Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-Let's first briefly review the protocol of non-classical heat extraction based on ICO\cite{felce2020quantum}.
+Let's first briefly review the protocol of non-classical heat extraction with ICO\cite{felce2020quantum}.
 A quantum SWITCH can let a quantum state $\rho$ pass through two channels $N_{1}$ and $N_{2}$ in a superposition of causal orders.
 The Kraus operators of the quantum SWITCH of channels $N_{1}$ and $N_{2}$ are

 where the subscript c denotes the control qubit and the operators $K_i^{(2)}$ and $K_j^{(1)}$ denote the Kraus operators for $N_{1}$ and $N_{2}$ respectively.

 These Kraus operators act on a target quantum state $\rho$ and a control state $\rho_c$ so that the quantum SWITCH of the two channels gives